 USA Today occasionally has been recognized for its in-depth and investigative reporting, such as its 2006 stories about federal collections of domestic phone records.

 In recent years, USA Today has made significant moves toward incorporating social media.
 In 2007, it redesigned its website to include article voting and user profile pages, changes that were praised by new-media observers.
 It was one of the most initially successful organizations in using the social media site Pinterest.

 USA Today unveiled a print and website design in September 2012, with the website’s interface modeled after the scrolling interface of the iPad and other tablets.
 The web redesign was designed in part around allowing for more integration for multimedia ads.
 The paper was not included in Gannett’s company-wide paywall, and its publisher has said the paper isn’t unique enough to charge for content online.
-In the midst of that redesign effort, the paper hired Larry Kramer, former head of CBS Digital and founder of MarketWatch.com, as publisher.
+In the midst of that redesign effort, the paper hired Larry Kramer, former head of CBS Digital and founder of MarketWatch.com, as publisher, who introduced a stronger focus on mobile and social news.
 Kramer said in 2013 the paper was considering a paywall.

 In 2012, USA Today’s Sports Media Group bought the sports aggregation site Quickish and launched its own sports aggregation service called Q the following year.
 USA Today also partnered with MLB Advanced Media to launch the sports opinion site Sports on Earth in July 2012.
 It launched the social news-oriented sports site For the Win in April 2013.